jrasmusson/ios-professional-course/Knowing/StackVsHeap/README.md

 }
 ```

 Here the same algorithm fails because here `Student` is a *struct* and structs are passed on the stack.
 Meaning you don't get a pointer to `Student` in the algorithm.
 You get a copy of student instead.
 Meaning changes made to student in the algorithm stay local.
-They do no ripple out.
+They do not ripple out.

 ## So which is better?

-It's not so much about one been better than the other.
+It's not so much about one being better than the other.
 Swift needs both because Swift straddles two different worlds:

 - Object-Orected (OO) and
 - Functional programming